gergo-szabo/CloudDetector/README.md

 ```
 glassball = cld.CloudDetector(image, modelType='pixel')
 ```
-4, Call the prediction function. output[i]: (land probability, cloud probability, shadow probability)
+4, Call the prediction function.
+Output is a (x, y, 3) shape array.
+Land, cloud and shadow probability are included.
 ```
 output = glassball.predict()
 ```
 5, Call the update function in case of new data.
-Repeat step 4.
+Repeat step 4 for prediction.
 ```
 glassball.updateInput(new_image)
 ```